Anti Phishing Training

 Include third-party entities

 For example, consider an IT service provider that manages your IT infrastructure.
 Its employees have administrative access to your IT infrastructure, including critical servers, as part of their job.
-If one of these employees falls victim to credential phishing, an attacker gains administrative privileges in your infrastructure, giving him the keys to the kingdom.
+If one of these employees falls victim to credential phishing, an attacker gains administrative privileges in your infrastructure, giving them the keys to the kingdom.
 That is why including third-party entities (and demanding it) in your anti-phishing training is vital for the success of anti-phishing defense.

 Organize interactive training